 The EUSS family permit

 The applicant may be a close family member of an EU/EEA or Swiss citizen and is not living in the UK by 31 December 2020.
-Then, he/she can join his/her EU/EEA family member in the UK after 31 December 2020 if their relationship existed before 31 December 2020.
+Then, they can join their EU/EEA family member in the UK after 31 December 2020 if their relationship existed before 31 December 2020.
 This relationship should still exist at the time of application unless they are born or adopted after that date.
 For example, they can demonstrate that they solemnised their marriage before 31 December 2020.

 Close family members